MicrosoftDocs/powerquery-docs/powerquery-docs/merge-queries-inner.md

 ## Inner join

-To do a Inner join:
+To do an Inner join:

 1. Select the **Sales** query and then select **Merge queries** to create a new step inside the Sales query that will merge the **Sales** query with the **Countries** query.
 2. Select the **Countries** as the **Right table for merge**.